-Bottom Line provides personalized support outside of school hours at one of our community-based offices.
+Bottom Line provides personalized support outside of school hours at one of our community-based offices or over video chat.
 We work with students to find the right college that will give them the best chance to succeed once they arrive on campus.

 During the end of junior year or the beginning of senior year.

 Bottom Line's programs focus on what we do best: helping students get in to college and graduate.
 We do not provide any college preparatory programming but instead work with students who are already in good academic standing and want to go to college.
 However, we maintain relationships with other organizations that provide college preparatory programming and cross-refer students as appropriate.

-Bottom Line focuses on students from Boston, Worcester, New York City and Chicago who are from low-income households and in the first generation of their family to earn a Bachelor's degree.
+Bottom Line focuses on students from Boston, New York City and Chicago who are from low-income households and in the first generation of their family to earn a Bachelor's degree.
 Although there is no specific minimum GPA, students must be academically eligible to attend a four-year college.

 On average, Bottom Line has 10 one-hour meetings with each high school senior.
 Usually there are 6-7 meetings during the summer and fall, and 3 or 4 more between January and May.
 Over the year, students may meet with their advisors more or less often depending on their individual needs.